 Importance of recovering full F&A

 Indirect costs (IDCs or F&A) reimburse the university for services rendered in support of sponsored projects.
-The recovery of IDCs is critical to our research enterprise because IDCs support overhead costs like building operations and maintenance, libraries, legal support, administrative personnel and systems.
+The recovery of IDCs is critical to our research enterprise because IDCs support overhead costs like building operations and maintenance, libraries, legal support, administrative personnel and other essential systems (such as procurement, finance and accounting, and information technology).
 These costs cannot be readily allocated to any single project or training program.
 Recovered IDCs may also be reinvested into school and departmental support or to expand PI research programs through Research Enhancement Incentive Awards (REIA) or other mechanisms - depending on each school’s policies.

 It is the university’s policy to request the full and appropriate F&A rate for all sponsored projects regardless of the funding source, as allowable by GW’s Negotiated Indirect Cost Rate Agreement (NICRA) with the federal government.